Best TVs for 2024

 - Filmmaker Mode™ automatically adjusts picture settings to preserve the director's intent

-Best TV for movie lovers — Sony MASTER Series BRAVIA A95K Smart QD-OLED 4K UHD TV
+Best TV for movie lovers — Sony MASTER Series BRAVIA A95L

 Sony's stunning top-of-the-line MASTER Series OLED is consistently one of the most highly rated TVs available.
-And this year's A95K is enhanced with a Quantum Dot layer for improved color volume.
-When combined with the power of the new Cognitive Processor, you get incredibly vibrant color and realistic texture at any brightness level, along with the infinite contrast that made OLED TVs famous.
+And this year's A95L is enhanced with a Quantum Dot layer for improved color volume.
+When combined with the power of Sony's Cognitive Processor, you get incredibly vibrant color and realistic texture at any brightness level, along with the infinite contrast that made OLED TVs famous.
+Plus, it gets about 200% brighter than last year's model thanks to its high luminance panel and heat diffusion sheet.
 In short, just add popcorn and enjoy.

 - self-illuminating OLED (Organic Light Emitting Diode) display panel produces infinite picture contrast and absolute black